tracyvincent/prime_group_jq_01/README.md

 # Prime Group jQuery Challenge
 jQuery is great!
 It allows us to do so many things!
-You and your group will need to flex everything you know about Javascript, jQuery, and Bootstrap to tackle this challenge.
+You and your group will need to flex everything you know about Javascript, jQuery, and CSS to tackle this challenge.

 ## The Fruit Market
 For this challenge, you will be working with 4 commodities;